 A trip to Green Island wouldn’t be complete without seeing the top 10 attractions.
 Make sure to tick these top things to see and do on Green Island off your list.

-- Marineland Melanesia – See aquariums and marine artefacts, hold a baby crocodile, and meet Guinness World record holder Cassius, the world’s largest captive crocodile at 5.5 metres and over 110 years old.
-See the star attraction up close at this family-owned gem by catching one of the daily feedings at 10:30 am and 1:30 pm.
+See aquariums and marine artefacts, hold a baby crocodile, and meet Guinness World record holder Cassius, the world’s largest captive crocodile at 5.5 metres and over 110 years old.
+See the star attraction up close at this family-owned gem by catching one of Marineland Melanesia daily feedings at 10:30 am and 1:30 pm.

-- Rainforest on the Reef – Green Island is unique in that it gives you two world wonders in one visit!
+Green Island is unique in that it gives you two world wonders in one visit!
 After marvelling at the reef, take a few steps – really, just a few steps – to enter the lush rainforest.
 The low, forested atoll makes access to the rainforest convenient for travellers.
-Wander easily along one of the many boardwalk trails that wind their way through the rainforested national park with a guide or lead yourself using the interpretive information.
+Wander easily along with one of the many boardwalk trails that wind their way through the rainforested national park with a guide or lead yourself using the interpretive information.
 Great for a shady escape from the sun.

 The iconic 5-star resort is the hub of the island and provides entertaining and luxury escapes for travellers from near and far.
 Day visitors can access sections open to the general public for refreshments and water sports.
 Join generations of Australians who have popped over to Green Island on a day trip for an ice-cream, or plan your visit to include breakfast, lunch or dinner at the resort to celebrate a special occasion.
 For those seeking more exclusivity and luxury, book a stay in a tropical suite with tropical themes, timber furnishings and a balcony framing your view of paradise.